AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 }
 ```

-Above, the channel is set to a static string `"test"`, and the property isShowingVideo is set to true. isShowingVideo is a boolean which is used to decide if the video call view (`videoCallView`) should be presented or not by the NavigationView.
+Above, the channel is set to a static string `"test"`, and the property isShowingVideo is set to true.
+The "test" string will be replaced with a random string generator in the final product on GitHub.

+isShowingVideo is a boolean which is used to decide if the video call view (`videoCallView`) should be presented or not by the NavigationView.
 The next things to add are quite straightforward, we need to join and leave the channel using the onAppear and onDisappear methods, and add some buttons to the top of the camera view.

 ```swift
 .onAppear(perform: {